tmcgilchrist/ocaml/manual/README.md

     - The “Tail Modulo Constructor” program transformation: `tail-mod-cons.etex`
     - Runtime detection of data races with ThreadSanitizer: `tsan.etex`

-Note that ocamlc, ocamlopt and the toplevel options overlap a lot.
+Note that `ocamlc`, `ocamlopt`, and the toplevel options overlap a lot.
 Consequently, these options are described together in the file `unified-options.etex` and then included from `comp.etex`, `native.etex`, and `top.etex`.
 If you need to update this list of options, the top comment